 Restaurant Aquavit opened to immediate success in midtown Manhattan in November 1987.
-More than two decades later, Aquavit continues to be one of New York’s most popular and highly esteemed dining destinations.
+Three decades later, Aquavit continues to be one of New York’s most popular and highly esteemed dining destinations.
 Aquavit is honored with two stars in The Michelin Guide New York City since 2015 and three stars by the New York Times.

 A pioneer on the American dining scene, Aquavit remains the only world-class modern Nordic restaurant in the country.
 Aquavit was also the first restaurant in New York to house two concepts under one roof: a casual bistro serving hearty, simple fare and a formal dining room offering refined, modern Nordic cuisine.
 This structure was inspired by Operakällaren, the famous Stockholm restaurant, whose legendary owner, Tore Wretman, was one of Aquavit’s original partners.